Properly Install Docker on MacOS

 docker-compose.yml file and tried to start up the services with

 docker-compose up -d, but then Docker complained that it couldn’t find a daemon running.
 So I wasted twenty minutes checking if Homebrew had a service I could enable, or if there was some other way of starting the Docker daemon.

 brew install docker only installs the Docker client, not the server service required to actually run the Docker Engine and all the stuff underneath.
 That’s not available on macOS, because it’s not Linux, and doesn’t support all the containerization technology that Linux has, like

 cgroups and what not.
 The workaround that the Docker team came up with is to run a minimal version of Linux on a VM that the Docker client can communicate with.

 So we need to run the following:

-brew install docker-machine brew install --cask virtualbox
+brew install --cask virtualbox

 to install the Docker Machine scripts and VirtualBox, which the Docker Machine scripts rely on.
 This requires a system reboot, because VirtualBox still uses kernel extensions.
 Um, okay, then.
 Time to save all my work and reboot.

 Now we need to create a machine the Docker daemon can run on.
 So I ran: